 Norm and Marjory Veliquette pose with National Cherry Queen Meg Howard.
+(Gary Kaberle)

 The Michigan cherry industry handed out recognition awards to several people during the Northwest Michigan Orchard and Vineyard Show in Traverse City on January 22.
 The awards were given by the Cherry Marketing Institute and the National Cherry Festival.